 The by-college tuition differentials at CU Boulder have been in place for many years.
 The revenue from the differentials supports the cost of education in the college -- faculty, student programs, and other expenses.
 The differentials reflect differences in the cost of education, the market worth of the degree, and the popularity of the college.

 On all three counts, Law, Business, and Engineering top other colleges at CU Boulder, and their differentials are accordingly higher.

 Note: In this text the term "college" refers to both colleges (e.g., College of Engineering) and schools (e.g., Leeds School of Business, Law School).

 Individual fees are detailed at the Bursar's Office website.
 All fees follow the Institutional Plan for Student Fees.
 Fees covered by this plan include administrative, student activity, course-specific, program (instructional), and academic facilities capital construction fees.
-Mandatory student and administrative fees for full-time students decreased about 1% or $13 per year from 2010-11.
+Mandatory student and administrative fees for full-time students decreased 3.6% or $54 per year from 2011-12.

 The New Student Fee (formerly known as the "matriculation fee") is a one-time, nonrefundable fee assessed at time of first registration.
 This fee varies depending upon degree and international status.
 It covers services such as the Buff OneCard (the student's official university identification card), immunization reporting management, registration/transcript services, and undergraduate orientation program.